julien01A/wPip_cid_island/README.md

 anvi-init-bam FBF16085_no_culpip_10kb_on_Harash_quality.bam -o FBF16085_no_culpip_10kb_on_Harash_quality-sorted.bam
 ```

 ### 5.2.
-Nanopore raw read analysis of genomic island–forming genes to assess potential Illumina polishing artifacts
+Nanopore raw read analysis of genomic island–forming genes to assess potential Illumina correction artifacts

-`Minimap2 (v.2.24)` and `Bedtools (v.31.1)` (Quinland (2015), <https://doi.org/10.1002/0471250953.bi1112s47>, <https://github.com/arq5x/bedtools2>) were used to retrieve the sequences of three genes (Transposase PDDEXK2, Intron group II and *rnhA*) onto both the Nanopore polished reads and the Nanopore raw reads to assess potential Illumina polishing artifacts:
+`Minimap2 (v.2.24)` and `Bedtools (v.31.1)` (Quinland (2015), <https://doi.org/10.1002/0471250953.bi1112s47>, <https://github.com/arq5x/bedtools2>) were used to retrieve the sequences of three genes (Transposase PDDEXK2, Intron group II and *rnhA*) onto both the Nanopore corrected reads and the Nanopore raw reads to assess potential Illumina polishing artifacts:

 ```
 ####bash####
-# preparation: put in a folder the Nanopore raw reads which map the prophage contigs Tunisp* and Harashp* (these raw reads were called Harash_reads.fasta and Tunis_reads.fasta), the Nanopore polished reads used to create the contigs (Harash_polished.fasta and Tunis_polished.fasta) and the three target gene queries (querie_TrpPDDEX.fa, querie_intII.fa and querie_rnhA.fa)
+# preparation: put in a folder the Nanopore raw reads which map the prophage contigs Tunisp* and Harashp* (these raw reads were called Harash_reads.fasta and Tunis_reads.fasta), the Nanopore corrected reads used to create the contigs (Harash_polished.fasta and Tunis_polished.fasta) and the three target gene queries (querie_TrpPDDEX.fa, querie_intII.fa and querie_rnhA.fa)

 for query in querie_*.fa; do
     query_name=$(basename "$query" .fa)